podscripter

 Build the container image that will run the transcription tool:

-docker build --platform linux/arm64 -t podscripter .
+docker build -t podscripter .

 5. Start the Docker Container